oVirt/ovirt-site/source/feature/foremanintegration.html.md

 *   Better integration with external host providers, that will ease the work for the administrator
 *   Providing an interface that other host providers can implement, to add their own properties and logic

-### Dependencies / Related Features

-Related features:

-*   Network provider feature - the network provider feature introduces the Provider entity, which is used by this feature

 ### Documentation / External References

 1. Foreman homepage: <http://theforeman.org/>